 The first stone was laid in June 1721, and the Church took three and a half years to complete at a total cost of £10,000.
 It was consecrated by Edmund Gibson, Bishop of London on 23 March 1725.

-A regular worshipper here was George Frederick Handel, the composer.
+A regular worshipper here in it’s early days was the composer George Frederick Handel (1685-1759).
 Further later musical connections exist as the church was featured in the movie My Fair Lady, where Eliza’s father (Stanley Holloway) sings ‘Get Me To The Church On Time’, the fictional wedding being held here.

-Unusually there was a detached burial ground some distance away from the church, being located north of the Bayswater Road opposite Hyde Park. the parish map shows a small incursion into the parish of St John the Evangelist for the purpose
+Unusually there was a detached burial ground some distance away from the church, being located north of the Bayswater Road opposite Hyde Park.
+The parish map shows a small incursion into the parish of St John the Evangelist for this.

 Those known to have been married here: